confluentinc/ksql/docs/developer-guide/partition-data.rst

 For example, you can join a stream of user clicks that's keyed by a ``VARCHAR userId`` field with a table of user profiles that's keyed by a ``VARCHAR userId`` field.
-The join won't match if the key fields don't have the same name and type.
+The join won't match if the key fields don't have the same type and value.

 .. _keys-have-same-number-of-partitions: